 The shooting prompted talk of improving security for lawmakers, most of whom are unaccompanied by officers in their normal day-to-day pursuits.
-Some have suggested using federal funds to provide security cameras in their offices, while others spoke of a need for protection when groups of them appear in public.
+Some have suggested using federal money to provide security cameras in their offices, while others spoke of a need for protection when groups of them appear in public.

 The House used a voice vote Thursday to approve a resolution lauding the Capitol Police for protecting lawmakers and stating that "violence has no place" in society.
 A reading of the measure received a standing ovation.

-AP reporters Darlene Superville, Sadie Gurman and Erica Werner contributed to this report.
+Associated Press writers Darlene Superville, Sadie Gurman and Erica Werner contributed to this report.